 In line with good practice, we make it clear if evidence is lacking, mixed or inconclusive for a particular treatment, intervention or approach.

-From time to time, we receive funding for our lymphoma information from pharmaceutical companies.
+We sometimes receive funding for our lymphoma information from pharmaceutical companies.
 This does not affect the balanced, impartial nature of our information.
 In accordance with how we work with healthcare and pharmaceutical companies, sponsors have no involvement in the content and have no editorial input.
 Their name/s are clearly stated on the relevant information.

-In producing our health information, our writers work with medical professionals who have current knowledge, experience and expertise in the relevant field.
+In producing our health information, our writers work with professionals who have current knowledge, experience and expertise in the relevant field.
 If there is a difference of professional opinion between experts, we work with them to see if they can reach an agreement.
 If this isn’t possible, we make clear in our information that such a difference of opinion exists.
-You can see which experts have worked with our writers in the acknowledgements section of each booklet, webpage or information sheet.
+You can see which experts have worked with our writers in the acknowledgements section of each book, webpage or information sheet.

 We are led by people affected by lymphoma.
 This means that we’re guided in producing our information by what people affected by lymphoma and those close to them tell us.

 - Our Reader Panel, made up of volunteers with personal experience of lymphoma, including family members and friends of people who have had a lymphoma diagnosis.
 Some people on the panel don’t have any previous knowledge of lymphoma; their insights are valuable in helping us to create information for those who are newly diagnosed.

 - People who respond to our social media callouts, via our own channels and those of other organisations.

 - Expert Reviewers – health and social care professionals, for example, clinicians with relevant expertise, lymphoma nurse specialists, allied healthcare professionals and our Medical Advisory Panel (MAP).